bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Object-Oriented-Programming-in.md

 ### Defining Sharable Methods

--   <span id="0f4e">_Avoid the temptation to store an object method inside a constructor function, it is inefficient with computer memory usage b/c each object instance would have it’s own method definition._</span>
+-   <span id="0f4e">_Avoid the temptation to store an object method inside a constructor function, it is inefficient with computer memory usage b/c each object instance would have it's own method definition._</span>
 -   <span id="a9e8">`Prototype` : An object that is delegated to when a reference to an object property or method can't be resolved.</span>
 -   <span id="ddc6">Every instance created by a constructor function shares the same prototype.</span>
 -   <span id="ddba">`Object.setPrototypeOf()` and `Object.getPrototypeOf()` are just used to set a prototype of one object to another object; and also the verify a prototype.</span>